21Sec0nds/ZKProject/README.md

 # ZK Framework with Spring Boot

-This project demonstrates the integration of ZK Framework with Spring Boot for a simple web application.
-The goal is to test the behavior of ZK and explore its troubleshooting and structure.
+Just a project to test the behavior and get a look at ZK.

 ## Project Setup